larseggert/asciiTeX/README.md

 - support for `<>` braces
 - support for `\eft\` and `\right`
 - support for `\text` and `\mathrm`
+- support for `\binom`
 - better automatic whitespace insertion/removal
 - remove trailing whitespaces from output
 - switch build system to cmake
 - removal of the GUI
 - fix numerous minor bugs

-There are very likely many [tex2svg](https://github.com/Ximik/tex2svg) still missing from this fork of asciiTeX.
+There are very likely many [tex2svg](https://github.com/Ximik/tex2svg) features still missing from this fork of asciiTeX.
 There are also very likely still many remaining bugs.
 I'd be happy to see issues filed and pull-requests opened to further improve this software.